sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/5 - Snowdin Is Under Attack/1b - Maddy and Undyne.md

 The thud of heavy wood from the diner slamming into the ground where she had just been a second ago was enough to shut her up.

 Undyne stared at the thing that had nearly taken her out, then turned to the human that had pulled her from harm's way, soul still tinted green.
-With a wave of her spear, Maddy's soul flickered back to its normal colour. "...D-don't think this means anything!
+With a wave of her spear, Maddy's soul flickered back to its normal colour, and she felt lighter again, able to unplant her feet. "...D-don't think this means anything!
 Just because we're under attack-"

 "Let me help you."